Murder of Sarah Everard: Clapham Common vigil

 A vigil for Everard took place on Clapham Common on 13 March 2021.
 Throughout the early part of the day, hundreds of people attended to pay their respects.
 Catherine, Duchess of Cambridge, attended, with Kensington Palace releasing a statement saying that the Duchess "remembers what it was like to walk around London at night before she was married".
 She was later reported to have sent a personal letter to Everard's family to express "her sadness and sympathy".

 The direct action group Sisters Uncut encouraged people to attend "with your sadness and your rage".
 By 18:00, a crowd of several hundred had congregated at the park's bandstand to hear speeches from Sisters Uncut.
 Four people were arrested for public-order offences and for breaching the Coronavirus Act 2020.

 The Metropolitan Police's decision to break up the crowd, and the arresting of attendees and the trampling of the flowers they had laid, prompted public anger.
 Sir Keir Starmer, the leader of the Labour Party, called the police response "deeply disturbing"; Boris Johnson said he was "deeply concerned" by footage of the events.
 Khan called the police actions and arrests "neither appropriate nor proportionate".
 Sir Ed Davey, the leader of the Liberal Democrats, repeated calls for Dick to resign.
 Dick declined and dismissed criticism of the police response.
 Assistant Commissioner Helen Ball said the action was necessary because "hundreds of people were packed tightly together, posing a very real risk of easily transmitting COVID-19", and the Metropolitan Police Federation said that 26 police officers were assaulted.

 Khan and Patel directed Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS), which oversees the police, to conduct a review of the policing of the vigil and lessons learned.
 The review, published on 30 March 2021, found that the police had "reacted appropriately and were not heavy handed" and were "justified" in their stance with respect to the COVID regulations, saying that the risks of transmission were "too great to ignore".
-The HMICFRS report also said "Condemnation of the Met's actions within mere hours of the vigilincluding from people in positions of responsibilitywas unwarranted, showed a lack of respect for public servants facing a complex situation, and undermined public confidence in policing based on very limited evidence."
+The HMICFRS report also said "Condemnation of the Met's actions within mere hours of the vigil—including from people in positions of responsibility—was unwarranted, showed a lack of respect for public servants facing a complex situation, and undermined public confidence in policing based on very limited evidence."
 They also said that the police response was a "public relations disaster" with a "materially adverse effect on public confidence in policing"; the review added, "We acknowledge that a more conciliatory response might have served the force's interests better."
 HMICFRS also concluded that the Met had incorrectly interpreted coronavirus-related restrictions due to legal confusion, and that not all demonstrations during a Tier 4 lockdown are unlawful.
 A whistleblower alleged that the reviewers had demonstrated a pro-police and anti-protestor bias while compiling the report, with the reviewing panel composed almost entirely of police officers.